-Power hummed through the well stones, like the warm glow of a fireplace against my back.
+Power hummed through the well stones warming my back like the glow of a fireplace.
 Lewis pushed up from the ground, his head turning this way and that.

 “What’s that?
 Do you hear it?”

 I took another puff and nodded towards the well.
-“It does that before is comes.”
+“The stones do that before the thing comes.”

 “So you were responsible for Jeff’s death?”

 “No. Not Jeff’s.
 I never meant for him to die.
 I feel bad, ya know, but it was an, accident.
 A horrible, unfortunate accident.
 Now Abigail,” I cleared my throat and smiled.
 “She and the others.
-I was responsible for them.”
+I was responsible for.”

-“Aby?
+“Abby?
 What do you mean you were responsible?”
 Lewis took a step.
 I upholstered my 9mm Glock and waved him back.
 “Sorry, Lewis.
 I can’t allow you to do that.
 Not after what you’ve uncovered."
-I sidled a step from the well, brought the gun up so he could see I meant business.
-"You see, I found that dousing someone’s possession in blood, then tossing it in the well translated into a rather unpleasant demise for that person.
+I sidled away from the well and brought the gun up so he could see I meant business.
+"You see, Lewis, I found that dousing someone’s possession in blood, then tossing it in the well translated into a rather unpleasant demise for that person.
 It’s my blood on all those things you found.”

 He took a step back, his face flush with rage.
-“You killed Aby?”
+“You killed Abby?”

 “I’ve killed a lot of people, Lewis.
-Don’t you think it strange there’s no crime in Chisolm Spring since I became Sheriff?
+Don’t you think it strange there’s no crime in Chisolm Springs?
+Not since I became Sheriff.
 It’s because the criminals …all go away.
 So you see, it’s all for the greater good.”

-“But why Aby?
+“But why Abby?
 What did she ever do to you?”